 What Is Educational Management?

-Educational management is both a field of academic study and a collective group of professionals that includes principals, teachers and other education professionals.
-Learn about education, job outlook and salary information below.
-Schools offering College Administration & Leadership degrees can also be found in these popular choices.
+Education management is both a field of academic study and a collective group of professionals that includes principals, teachers, and other education professionals.
+Learn what responsibilities these professionals have including their impact on education policy.

 Educational management, also sometimes known as educational administration, is commonly associated with elementary and secondary schools as well as institutes of higher learning like colleges and universities.
-Educational management professionals can also be found working in governmental agencies, private companies, and not-for-profit organizations.
-Those working in educational management might act as policy-makers, researchers, or consultants to help evaluate and develop ways to enrich and enhance the educational system at all levels.
+Education management professionals can also be found working in governmental agencies, private companies, and not-for-profit organizations.
+Those working in educational management might develop education policy, conduct research, or consult to help evaluate and develop ways to enrich and enhance the educational system at all levels.
 Most educational management professionals have earned at least a master's degree and many are licensed teachers or principals.

 |Key Skills||Leadership, problem-solving, communication, and interpersonal skills||Interpersonal, organizational, and problem-solving skills|